wpengine/atlas-commerce-blueprint/README.md

 Make sure that any Wordpress site that is connected to this headless site has set its Permalinks to use this custom structure:

     /posts/%postname%/

+## Architecture Decision Records

+See the `docs/adr` directory for a list of architectural decision records made so far.

 ## For more information